 Home Squat Home mobile project was made possible with the support of DTES Small Arts Grant & Vancouver Foundation for developing Home Squat Home light and shadow performance, Canada Council for the Arts’ Digital Originals grant, BC Arts Council’s Microgrant, and KW Studios’ summer subsidy program for the mobile app development.

-Climate Shadow Series: Midnight Mirror & Mo’s Closet – Live stream from KW Studios and a Zoom Q&A.
+Climate Shadow Series: Midnight Mirror & Mo’s Closet

-The Climate Shadow Series is two 15-minute sister-shows exploring the urgency of climate crises deeply entangled with everyday human activities in the globally industrialized world: buying clothing, consuming food, and dreaming the future.
+The Climate Shadow Series consists of two 15-minute sister-shows exploring the urgency of climate crises, deeply entangled with everyday human activities in the globally industrialized world: buying clothing, consuming food, and dreaming the future.
 Art Action Earwig invites audiences to look at the challenging environmental issue with child-like eyes through playful movements of light and shadow.
 The sister tales weave through shifting landscapes with parodies of folktales, science, and popular cultures like karaoke.
 Poetics and humor in their artistic approach bring past, present, and future together onto a shadow screen for an audience to ponder our positions as human beings within a bigger picture of ecological time.